-Mr. Lai Yueh-Hsing has been both the Chairman and chief executive officer of the Company until he was removed as director of the Company on 9 October 2014.
-Since 9 October 2014, Mr. Lee Kwok Leung was the Chairman of the Company, responsible for the leadership and effective running of the Board, ensuring that all material issues were decided by the Board in a conductive manner.
+Mr. Lee Kwok Leung, execute Director, was the chairman of the Company, responsible for the leadership and effective running of the Board, ensuring that all material issues were decided by the Board in a conductive manner.
 Mr. Lee Kwok Leung was also responsible for running the Group's business and effective implementation of the strategies of the Group.
-There is no chief executive of the Company since 9 October 2014.
+There is no chief executive of the Company.